 ‘Giuseppe Verdi based his opera La Traviata on her life story.
 Marie Duplessis always wore a white camellia on her chest.
 Only a few days each month, she’d wear a red flower.
 This was her way of telling her lovers she was menstruating and thus unavailable for making love.’
 Fun fact: ‘When La Traviata was played in Amsterdam years ago, the camellia was always red.
 That made me think the director of the play hadn’t read the book.’

-Professor Marita Mathijsen (portrait on the left) is currently working on a biography about Jacob van Lennep.
+Professor Marita Mathijsen (portrait on the left) has published a biography about Jacob van Lennep: Bezielde Schavuit.
 She has investigated thousands of letters that were sent to and by the writer.
 ‘In all those letters I’ve only read one single thing about the monthly bleeding.’
-The biography Jacob van Lennep: Bezielde Schavuit by Marita Mathijsen will appear on 18 January 2018, 150 years after Van Lennep has died.

 Do you know more examples of menstruation being mentioned in literature?
 Tell us.